What is the race date for Norseman

 We have not touched your extra chances in 2020 and 2022.
 If you applied for 2020, had one (or more) chances, and did not get a slot, you will have two (or more) chances when you apply for the 2022 race.
 You can check the status of your extra chances on your profile on race.se

-How does the extra chances in the draw work?
+How do the extra chances in the draw work?

 Since enrolment for the 2016 race we started giving extra chances for athletes not successful in the draw.
 Adding an extra chance for every consecutive unsuccessful year.